-Before joining Blue Cross Blue Shield of Massachusetts, Andrew was Executive Vice President of the Massachusetts Hospital Association (MHA), and held a number of senior positions in Massachusetts state government.
+Prior to joining the Foundation, Andrew was Executive Vice President of the Massachusetts Hospital Association and held a number of senior health and regulatory positions in Massachusetts state government.